aawgit/onlineStore/README.md

 ## Deploy

+This process assumes that you have configured your platform, database and set the environmentals.
+Next you can see the general process of deploying to a prepared host:

+- Make a **new git branch** (eg: `git branch deploy-master && git checkout deploy-master`)
+- Edit the static paths in the `server.js`: change `../build` to `build` _(In development mode client and server are separated)_
+- Modify the **starting script** in `package.json` to `"start": "node ./build/server.js"`
+- Build your project running `npm run build` in the **server** directory _(This will create a production ready build from the client app and transpiles the server code with babel to the `build` directory)_
+- Delete everything except the `build` directory and `package.json` - **_Double check that you are in a deploy-branch: `git status`_**
+- Commit to the **branch** you just created
+- Push the deploy-branch to the provider (you can use CI/CD and everything you prefer)

-Can be deployed to most of the popular cloud platforms.
+After these steps, your app can be deployed on most of the cloud platforms _(tested only on Heroku)_.
 For configuration refer to the given documentation by your provider.
 Usually they will use `npm start` to run the deployed code so keep it as is.
+Make sure that the _deploy-branch_ `package.json` is in your project root.
 Additional description of this process is beyond the subject of this project.

 ## Contributing